 Develop your drawing and illustration skills and learn how to harness the method of sequential storytelling to create your own exciting comics.
 A wide spectrum of contemporary examples and materials will be used to encourage you to think and work creatively.
 Over the course you will learn how to plan, create and execute your own comic.

 What will we cover?

-- Different methods of drawing, mark making and collage
+- Different methods of drawing and mark making